Ten Marketers And A Bunch Of SEO Tips I’ve Picked Up From Them Along The Way

-I took this and applied it to my current position which is a digital strategist at a website development company that does digital marketing.
+I took this and applied it to my current position which is a digital strategist at a website development company that does digital consulting.
 I enthusiastically put myself into the beginning process of the website development.

 This meant pissing off the design team, the “thinkers” or people working mostly on branding and the developers.
 It turns out having a good user experience design, sitemap and overall plan is a good thing and this became the common practice.
 Thanks, Rand Fishkin.

 What I remember from Barry is when he said to not follow all of the changes and basically stick to what you know works.
 He said to continue pumping out good content and be the expert.